 I, as one of the adults, barely knew the other two adults–a couple that had just moved here from Chicago with their one-month old child.
 We’d talked on the phone a couple of times and I met the husband in person a couple of times.
 One day, about a couple of weeks before we moved into the new place, I invited the couple for dinner in at the co-op I was living in at the time.
 The wife had her baby in a sling, and the baby was sleeping so quietly that I strongly suspected that none of my housemates in the co-op even realized there was a baby in the house–a suspicion that I later discovered to be true in a subsequent conversation.

-Our biggest tasks at hand in the new co-op were to clean up the property and make it habitable.
+Back then, major co-op house changes were in order to make the property habitable.
 The odor of tobacco smoke in the house was very strong as the house had not been a smoke-free house.
 So many cigarettes had been smoked on the porch and in the house that our next door neighbor (with whom we eventually became good friends), had set up a window shade at the end of her front porch facing our front porch to keep the tobacco smoke from drifting onto her porch.
 We scrubbed every square foot of that house and even used a sage smudging stick to “purify” the house.

 In addition to the cleanup, we also had to recruit new people to move into the house with us–fast.
 Luckily, we were mostly full within the month and completely full by the end of the year.

 Many people have been involved the co-op and have contributed a lot to the house in the intervening five years.
-We developed an attic family room and installed the insulation and floor tile ourselves.
+Major co-op house changes included developing an attic family room and installing the insulation and floor tile ourselves.
 We helped design the new kitchen, which, while fairly small, is still better suited for a co-op of our size than what was there before.
 We made many decisions as a house, with some of them being quite difficult, especially when we had to ask a couple of people to leave.
 We made mistakes and learned from them, and refined our operations as a house which would always been a complex operation given that it has housed 7-8 adults and anywhere from 1-4 children,

 I remember five years ago telling a friend in another co-op about moving into the house with this couple and he looked at me surprised and said, “You’re WILLINGLY moving into a co-op with a baby?”
 Yes, and that was one of the biggest pleasant surprises of my co-op experience here.
 My five years with this child and her younger brother will always be among my most cherished memories.